NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 The class name must match the `id` as well as `use` elements.

 {:.p-warning}
 It is also possible to write style rules directly inside the shape definitions.
-This works in principle, but causes problems during selections on the graph page.
+This works in principle, but can cause problems during selections on the graph page.